-- Where designated on a District page Use Table, a required Expanded Use Permit shall be permitable in a Small Rural Compound or a Large Rural Compound Building Group. - Building Groups are defined in Article 4 Section 17 Building Groups.
+- 1. Where designated on a Use Table, in Atricle 2 District Standards, a required Expanded Use Permit shall be permitable in a Small Rural Compound or a Large Rural Compound Building Group. - a.
+Building Groups are defined in Article 4 Section 17 Building Groups.